kevinmsong/NeuralNetworks/README.md

 - LogisticRegression.ipynb contains code for training a neural-network-based logistic regression classification model from scratch in PyTorch.

-- MNIST.ipynb contains code for implementing, training, and error-scoring feedforward neural networks, in Keras, for recognizing handwritten MNIST digits (97% macro average test F1 score).
+- MNIST.ipynb contains code for implementing, training, and error-scoring a series of feedforward neural networks, in Keras, for recognizing handwritten MNIST digits (macro average test F1 score of 97%).